 Mickey Mouse: Timeless Tales – Vol.1 from IDW Publishing (Amazon)

 Last year, Disney and IDW Publishing teamed up to translate and publish Italian comics featuring classic Disney characters in a run of ongoing titles.
-Many of these stories – published in a digest magazine titled Topolino (Italian name for Mickey Mouse) – cast these characters in storylines and genres that you wouldn’t normally associate with Mickey Mouse.
-Because Topolino has such a vast catalog, and IDW’s current output only scratches the surface of it, I’m going to focus on one such collection of these stories.
+Many of these stories – published in a digest magazine titled Topolino (the Italian name for Mickey Mouse) – cast these characters in storylines and genres that you wouldn’t normally associate with Mickey Mouse.
+Because Topolino has such a vast catalog, and IDW’s current output only scratches the surface, I’m going to focus on one such collection of these stories.

 Published in a luxurious hardcover edition, Volume 1 contains the first six issues of IDW’s Mickey Mouse series, along with special extras that further unveil the vast history of Disney Comics, this is a great introduction to a hidden piece of Disney history and a must-have for those who want more material featuring these characters.